 And there you have it.
 The mat is all done and ready your fun photo.
 Use a little acid free tape to secure it to the mat.
 Then just clean the inside of the frame and reassemble the picture.

 Now you have your own children’s book matted picture.

 This whimsical picture mat is perfect for a kids room, nursery, or playroom.
 You could do several mats and frame of various sizes for a great eclectic look.
 It’s also a wonderful way to repurpose a book that was loved a little too roughly.

 While you and your family are enjoying this Read Across America day, why not build a living room fort for your little ones to read in?
 Remember to incorporate plenty of light for their reading pleasure.
 Currently at Heartland America, we have these fantastic vintage style LED lanterns.

-These battery powered lanterns add ambience and light to any occasion from living room forts to backyard barbeques, even actual camping.
+These battery powered lanterns add ambiance and light to any occasion from living room forts to backyard barbecues, even actual camping.
 The dial dimmer adjusts the brightness to just what you need.
 Pickup these picturesque lanterns before camping season hits.
 Supplies are limited to get them while you can.

 Although it’s nice to stay inside and read now, spring is around the corner.
 Next week I’ll be bringing you some great products for spring.
 Until next time let me leave you with a fabulous quote from the good Dr. Seuss,

 “The more that you read, the more things you will know.
 The more that you learn, the more places you’ll go.”